tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   neuron.add(Dense(units=number_classes, activation="sigmoid"))
   ```

-* We use the `sigmoid` activation function in this layer since this is the output layer, there are no inputs to define, we only specify the number of `units` we want.
+* We use the `sigmoid` activation function in this layer since this is the output layer and there are no inputs to define; we only specify the number of `units` we want.

 * The `summary()` method shows the architecture of the neural network model.